maciejolszanski/Data_mastering/README.md

-## Plotly Mastering
+## DATA MASTERING

-In this repository you can see my development of visualising data skills using plotly!
+In this repository you can see my development of data processing skills!

-Before, I could use plotly but using functions that are now deprecated.
-Now I am trying to learn using plotly the right way :D